SannaDoolk/IoT-temperature-humidity-app/README.md

 ### Connect the ESP32:

 * For Mac I had to install drivers via https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers
-* *onnect the ESP32 via USB
+* Connect the ESP32 via USB
-* Go to Tools - Board and chose the name of the ESP32 that us connected
+* Go to Tools - Board and chose the name of the ESP32 that is connected
 * Go to Port and chose the port the ESP32 is connected to

 ### To test if things work: